Astronauts getting 3-D printer at space station

 CAPE CANAVERAL, Florida (AP) — The 3-D printing boom is about to invade space.

 NASA is sending a 3-D printer to the International Space Station in hopes that astronauts will be able to one day fix their spacecraft by cranking out spare parts on the spot.

-The printer, made by a Northern California company called Made in Space, is among more than 5,000 pounds of space station cargo that’s stuffed into a SpaceX Dragon capsule that was supposed to lift off before dawn Saturday.
+The printer, made by a Northern California company called Made in Space, is among more than 5,000 pounds (2,265 kilograms) of space station cargo that’s stuffed into a SpaceX Dragon capsule that was supposed to lift off before dawn Saturday.
 Rainy weather forced SpaceX to delay the launch until Sunday.